Theory of versatile fidelity estimation with confidence: Minimax method

 Our approach is based on recent results in statistics by Juditsky \& Nemirovski~\cite{Juditsky2009,goldenshluger2015hypothesis,juditsky2018near}, who describe the estimation of linear functionals in a general setting.
 The risk associated with the estimate is nearly minimax optimal, and so we call it the minimax method.
 Roughly speaking, a minimax optimal estimator gives the smallest possible symmetric confidence interval in the worst possible scenario (this will be made precise later).

-In section \ref{secn:minimax_method_theory}, we elaborate the main ideas involved in estimating fidelity using the minimax method.
-An abstract version of the method with the theoretical details is given in Appendix~\ref{app:minimax_theory}, while an application oriented presentation of the key results is given in the accompanying Ref.~\cite{PRL}.
+In section \ref{secn:minimax_method_theory}, we elaborate on the main ideas involved in estimating fidelity using the minimax method.
+An abstract version of the method with the theoretical details is given in Appendix~\ref{app:minimax_theory}, while an application-oriented presentation of the key results is given in the accompanying Ref.~\cite{PRL}.